MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/finance-insights/finance-insights-troubleshooting-faq.md

 If the correct project security role is assigned to you, you might have to refresh your browser window to see the **Install a new add-in** button.

-## Symptom 5: The Finance insights add-in doesn't seem to be installing
+## Issue 5: The Finance insights add-in doesn't seem to be installing

 ### Resolution